Activities & Student Organizations

 Sinfonia champions the power of music.

-Sigma Alpha Iota is women's fraternal organization which promotes interaction among those who share a commitment to music.
+Sigma Alpha Iota is a women's fraternal organization which promotes interaction among those who share a commitment to music.
 Members of SAI are active in all areas of professional, academic, and personal life, working closely with faculty, administration, campus and community groups, music professionals and patrons.
 Sigma Alpha Iota has long been recognized as a leader in the field of music and provides a lifetime of fraternity contact and sisterhood.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas and at all levels of music-related study.
 At USF, we encourage academic achievement & diversity in all pursuits, as our members maintain over 20 different majors & vary in numerous nationalities.
+Eligibility for membership is also inclusive of transgender women and nonbinary/gender nonconforming individuals.

 Within SAI, our mission nurtures the art of music through community & school service; our USF chapter dedicates time towards music-making with patients at the James A. Haley Veteran’s Hospital, hosts instrument petting zoos at local Hillsborough County Elementary Schools, and hosts philanthropic fundraisers for Tampa Music organizations; including Music, Sweet, Music, Inc. & The Tampa Bay Pride Band.